-- e.
-Be equipped with an odor-control filtration and ventilation system(s) adequate to prevent cannabis plant odors from exiting the interior of the structure. - f.
-Be painted in similar colors to the primary residence. - g.
-Comply with the base zoning setbacks. - h.
-A greenhouse shall be a prefabricated structure constructed for nursery or agricultural purposes which has a frame constructed of metal and the panels must be polycarbonate or other similar material which is no less than four (4) millimeters thick.
+- (d) Be equipped with an odor-control filtration and ventilation system(s) adequate to prevent cannabis plant odors from exiting the interior of the structure. - (e) Be painted in similar colors to the primary residence. - (f) A greenhouse shall be a prefabricated structure constructed for nursery or agricultural purposes which has a frame constructed of metal and the panels must be polycarbonate or other similar material which is no less than four (4) millimeters thick.
 The walls shall be opaque so that a person cannot see inside the greenhouse.
-Hoop-houses are prohibited. - i.
-Not exceed 100 square feet per separate cultivation area or grow room. - j.
-Not create humidity or mold problem on the premises or on adjacent premises. - (b) The ventilation and filtration system, along with any plumbing improvements, shall be installed with valid electrical and plumbing permits issued and inspected by the Lake County Building and Safety Division prior to commencing cultivation within the allowable structure. - (c) If a greenhouse is used, it shall have opaque walls so that a person cannot see inside the greenhouse. - (d) The number of rooms for the cultivation and processing of cannabis in and/or group of, accessory structures cannot exceed the total number of residential units on the lot of record. - (e) An adult tenant, qualified patient, or primary caregiver shall not use, rent, or lease more than one cultivation area or grow room for the cultivation of processing of cannabis at a time. - (f) The owner of the apartment building or manufactured home park shall maintain records of which tenant used, rented, or leased which room in the accessory structure.
+Hoop-houses are prohibited. - (g) Not exceed 100 square feet. - (h) For apartment or manufactured home park use not to exceed 100 square feet per separate cultivation area or grow room - (i) Not create an odor, humidity or mold problem on the premises or on adjacent premises. - (j) Cultivation within any detached accessory structure that does not meet the definition of Indoor or within a greenhouse shall be considered outdoor cultivation.